Optimizing MedTech Product Webpages for the Web AI Era

 Tatsiana is the founder of MedTech Marketing Group, offering Strategic Marketing Consulting and Training for medical device companies to help them move beyond “random acts of marketing” and execute data-driven digital strategies that deliver results.

-With nearly two decades of marketing experience, including Industry Speaker and Advisory Board member, she is the creator of the "Digital Strategy Done Right" course - a framework to help MedTech PMs and Marketers build strategies to drive ROI.
+With nearly two decades of marketing experience, including as Industry Speaker and Advisory Board member, she is the creator of the "Digital Strategy Done Right" course - a framework to help MedTech PMs and Marketers build product strategy the right way.

 Connect with me on LinkedIn